 All tour members will have the opportunity to play friendly Warhammer 40,000, Horus Heresy or Age of Sigmar games.
 We suggest you bring a 1500-point army or so, but past tour participants have loaded up their trunks to play massive games this day.
-Participants can come and go to Bugman’s Bar and even have a pint or two when they play – but lunch and dinner will be on Geek Nation Tours.
+Participants can come and go to Bugman’s Bar for lunch and even have a pint or two when they play – but dinner will be on Geek Nation Tours.
 So just call our representative when you are ready to eat and we will take care of the tab.
 We will have almost 12 full hours to game here so don’t melt your dice…

 In the past, Forgeworld has welcomed our tours to Warhammer World and have given us access to both their awesome studio painted miniatures and the people who produce them.
 This year will be the same but, in addition, GNT is in discussions to allow tour goers to submit pre-orders and get your resin right out of the moulds!

 We will be staying the night at the Jury’s Inn Nottingham